Horns of Ammon

 The horns of Ammon were curling ram horns, used as a symbol of the Egyptian deity Ammon (also spelled Amun or Amon).
-Because of the visual similarity, they were also associated with the fossils shells of ancient snails and cephalopods, the latter now known as ammonite because of that historical connection.
+Because of the visual similarity, they were also associated with the fossil shells of ancient snails and cephalopods, the latter now known as ammonite because of that historical connection.
 This symbolism later inspired the horns of Alexander due to the legend of Alexander the Great's descent from Zeus-Ammon.

 Classical iconography

 Jupiter Ammon, depicted in a terracotta fragment.